batect/batect/ROADMAP.md

   * batch up printing updates to the console when using fancy output mode, rather than reprinting progress information on every event
 * check that Docker client is available before trying to use it
 * check that Docker client and server are compatible versions
+* warn when using an image without a tag or with tag `latest`

 ### Other
 * make test names consistent (eg. `it("should do something")` vs `it("does something")`)